-The criteria for meeting the goal of supplying LPG for the VIWAPA Richmond Plant are:
+The criteria for meeting the goal of supplying LPG for the VIWAPA Randolph Harley Plant are:

-- 1. The infrastructure must be compatible with the existing LPG-generating equipment. - 2.
-The infrastructure must be compatible with the LPG delivery vessels and be able to access the Richmond Channel, the closest point of navigable water to the plant. - 3.
-The infrastructure must not impact the surrounding housing communities and businesses, especially environmental justice communities.
+- 1. The infrastructure must be compatible with the existing LPG generating equipment; - 2.
+The infrastructure must be compatible with the LPG delivery vessels and be able to access the closest point of navigable water to the plant; - 3.
+And the infrastructure must not impact the surrounding housing communities and businesses, especially Environmental Justice (EJ) Communities.